EneaDim/flexsoc/README.md

 - `syn`: Synthesis flow results.
 - `signoff`: Static Timing Analysis and Power Analysis flow results.

-## Dependecies
+## Dependencies

-The commands to install the dependecies are provided in the `dependencies.sh` file.
+The commands to install the dependencies are provided in the `dependencies.sh` file.
 Running this script will automate the installation process.
 The Open Source Tools used are:

 - `sv2v`: SystemVerilog file list to single Verilog file converter.
 - `verilator`: RTL compiler and simulator.
 Used mainly for linting step.
 But it can be used also as compiler and simulator.